eswarkrishna/GroupAssignment/GroupAssignment3_Session_4.md

 [Of course, a priori, we wouldn't know how many topics are really there.
 So we do trial-and-error.
 We choose K = 2, then 3, then 4 and so on till we think the results look reasonable and interpretable.]

+[Changes done in the line number 58 for the calculation of TF-IDF instead of TF]
 ```{r, warning=F}
 dtm1 = weightTfIdf(dtm1,normalize = TRUE) # changes for tF IDF